Gift Deed

 Registration:

-According to Section 123 of Transfer of Property Act states that all deed of gift immovable property must be registered to make the transaction valid.
+Section 123 of the Transfer of Property Act requires a gift deed relating to immovable property to be executed and registered in order to be legally valid.

 Frequently Asked Questions

-Yes, a deed which indents to gift an immovable property must be mandatorily registered as per Section 123 of the Transfer of Property Act.
+Yes.
+A gift deed for immovable property must generally be registered to be valid under Section 123 of the Transfer of Property Act.

 Which Law Governs did apply on Deed of Gift?